Emrickal/embeddedbible/README.md

 # embeddedbible

+# 1-17-23 Added the Deuterocanonical Apocrypha: This addition was appended to the end of bible.txt.
+# 1-17-23 Modified textinput.py [Added all Apocrypha books] and gencharts.py [Color coded Apocrypha books grey in chart]

 Solutions to issues encountered with original code:

 Within genwordmodel.py - size parameter needs to be changed to (line 20):